By Larry Fritzlan, LMFT, CAS, Director, Adolescent Recovery Services

 As more teens abuse dangerous substances–and get cagier about hiding the evidence–more parents are willing to consider testing their child for drugs.
 Under certain circumstances, we solidly support this decision.
 But a parent who drug tests a child must take care to do it right.
 A poorly-administered test can be worse than none at all.

-The following will explain how to drug test your teen and will also explain how drug testing works in our Adolescent Recovery Services treatment program.
+The following will explain how to drug test your teen and will also explain how drug testing works.
 An effective drug test has four vital elements: it must be random, observed, frequent, and varied.
 If even one of these elements is missing, a teen can fake the test.
 This can create an extremely hazardous situation in which parents, believing their child is now clean and sober, stop paying attention.
 Meanwhile, the child’s substance abuse, and possible underlying mental disorder, goes underground and remains untreated.
 So let’s take a closer look at the four elements of an effective test.

 It is vital that a teen not know when a drug test will be administered.
 Kids are not dumb.
 Every teen who self-medicates with drugs or alcohol is well aware of retention rates (the length of time that ingested drugs and alcohol will test positive).
 So, if tests are not carried out randomly, the teen will simply time his or her drug use to avoid detection.